 The onset of a functional GI disorder can be triggered by severe stress and infections of the digestive system.
 Deployed military personnel face an elevated chance of experiencing these risk factors and developing FGIDs as a result of their service.
-In April 2010, the Institute of Medicine (IOM) published a report titled Gulf War and Health, Volume 8: Update on the Health Effects of Serving in the Gulf War, which determined that there is sufficient evidence to associate deployment to the Gulf War and FGIDs.
-According to the report, there have been a large number of FGID cases among Gulf War veterans, and their symptoms have continued to be persistent in the years since the war.
-The IOM report focused on the incidence of GI disorders among veterans and did not attempt to determine causality.
-However, the report provides compelling evidence linking exposure to enteric pathogens during deployment and the development of FGIDs.
-The IOM recommended that further research be conducted on this association.
+For this reason, continued research through the Department of Defense Gulf War Illness Research Program is critical in FY13.
+In 2010, the Institute of Medicine published a report titled Gulf War and Health, Volume 8: Update on the Health Effects of Serving in the Gulf War, which determined that there is sufficient evidence to associate deployment to the Gulf War and FGIDs.
+According to the report, there have been a large number of FGID cases among Gulf War veterans, and their symptoms have continued in the years since the war.

-Based on the report from IOM, VA adopted a final rule on August 15, 2011, stating that there is a presumptive service connection between FGIDs and service in the Southwest Asia Theater of Operations during the Persian Gulf War.
-This includes conditions like IBS and functional dyspepsia.
+Based on the report from IOM, the VA adopted a final rule on in August 2011 stating that there is a presumptive service connection between FGIDs and service in the Southwest Asia Theater of Operations during the Persian Gulf War.

-At IFFGD we hear from numerous veterans about their difficulties with FGIDs, including conditions such as IBS and cyclic vomiting syndrome.
-Our military personnel are taught to put duty first, and at IFFGD we have noticed that by the time they reach out to us, their situation is usually pretty bad.
-Not only are these disorders hard to treat, but in the words of one retired Sergeant, these “sometimes very embarrassing GI disorders” are just as hard to talk about.
+Our military personnel are taught to put duty first, and we have noticed that by the time they reach out to us, their condition is incredibly painful or highly disruptive to their life.
+Not only are these disorders hard to treat, but in the words of one retired Sergeant, these sometimes very embarrassing GI disorders are just as hard to talk about.
 In order to better articulate the suffering associated with FGIDs, I would like to share with you the voices of veterans affected by these disorders.
-This is from Stephen in North Carolina:
+This is from Stephen in North Carolina who served in the Persian Gulf Theater of Operations:

-I am a Desert Shield/Desert Storm veteran that served in the Persian Gulf Theater of operations from August 1990 to March 1991, as the G2 Sergeant Major for the 24th Infantry Division.
-While there, and since my return, I have been plagued with a multitude of GI problems including IBS, a functional GI problem.
+While there, and since my return, I have been plagued with a multitude of GI problems including IBS.
 I suffered nearly constant diarrhea for over ten years before the IBS was ever diagnosed.
-None of my GI problems existed prior to my deployment and they simply do not seem to go away afterwards."
+None of my GI problems existed prior to my deployment and they simply do not seem to go away afterwards.

-I am a disabled Iraq veteran that was deployed during 2003-2005 timeframe with a National Guard unit attached to active duty.
-Since returning from Iraq, I have had issues with my gastrointestinal tract.
-I have made a few attempts to try to pinpoint the cause of this change in my bodily function to no avail. … While speaking with several of my former soldiers I came to realize that they are experiencing the same signs and symptoms.
-I am the first one of a group of friends/vets that is doing research to find out that we are not alone."
+While speaking with several of my former soldiers I came to realize that they are experiencing the same signs and symptoms.
+I am the first one of a group of friends/vets that is doing research to find out that we are not alone.